 Staying alongside a nomadic herder and his family is an incredibly unique and humbling experience.
 You’ll have a private ger set at a comfortable distance from the family home and can join in with family life as much or as little as you wish.
 You may find yourself learning to herd goat on horseback, erecting an additional ger or helping the herder’s wife to make ‘buuz’, Mongolian dumplings, for dinner.

-There aren’t many places left in the world where a considerable amount of the population still adhere to their traditional nomadic lifestyles.
-This simple way of life is a unique and cathartic experience to witness and we thoroughly recommend spending at least one night of your trip staying alongside a local family, helping out with daily chores such as cooking, herding their livestock or setting up a ger from scratch – a major operation.
+There aren’t many places left in the world where a considerable amount of the population still adheres to their traditional nomadic lifestyles.
+This simple way of life is a unique and cathartic experience to witness, and we thoroughly recommend spending at least one night of your trip staying alongside a local family, helping with daily chores such as cooking, herding their livestock or setting up a ger from scratch – a major operation.

 It’s the impressive landscapes that really steal the show, but Mongolia has a fine collection of architectural wonders too.
 The working monastery of Ghandan Khiid, in Ulaanbaatar, is a striking example of how relevant religion still is today, whilst the ancient, ruined capital of Kharkhorin is home to Erdene Zuu, the earliest surviving Buddhist mona.

 It’s easy to overlook Ulaanbaatar, with its sprawling, chaotic streets, and polluted winters, but this is in fact a city of eclectic juxtapositions where horsemen in traditional deels and pointed boots stand side by side at traffic lights with businessmen in shiny suits, and skyscrapers tower over ancient temples.
 Let us show you the hidden vibrancies and dynamism of this ambitious metropolis.